This manual is for BookmarkFS, version 0.1.6.

 Whether to use the bookmark title or GUID as the bookmark file name.
 Defaults to ‘title’.

 A bookmark GUID is a hex-encoded 128-bit string uniquely associated with a bookmark or bookmark folder.
-The GUID string has a “8-4-4-4-12” format, while all alphabetic characters are in lowercase.
+It has a “8-4-4-4-12” format, with all alphabetic characters in lowercase.
 For example:

 0bc5d13f-2cba-5d74-951f-3f233fe6c908